 - The faculty adviser will review the student’s progress periodically through contact both with the student and with the designated person in the other program.

-Students interested in enrolling in a joint-degree program should notify the registrar and consult the senior associate dean of academic affairs for further information.
+Students interested in enrolling in a joint-degree program should notify the registrar and consult the associate dean of academic affairs for further information.

 Joint-Degree Programs within Yale

-Students work concurrently on either a Master of Environmental Management or Master of Environmental Science at F&ES and either a Master of Divinity or a Master of Arts in Religion at YDS.
+Students work concurrently on either a Master of Environmental Management or Master of Environmental Science at YSE and either a Master of Divinity or a Master of Arts in Religion at YDS.
 Within these schools, they are encouraged to take courses in environmental ethics and religion and ecology.